-Although I now find Chrome a very good browsing experience there are a couple of additions which I think would be benificial to web developers.
-My main gripe (and this probably isn’t a problem for the majority of users) is when right clicking an image on a web page in Firefox you can ‘view’ an image, which is great for quickly seeing the path to an image file when developing a site.. there is no option for this in chrome.
-The same also goes for css background images although I’ve got an extension to get round that with the View Background Image extension.
+Although I now find Chrome a very good browsing experience there are a couple of additions which I think would be beneficial to web developers.
+My main gripe (and this probably isn’t a problem for the majority of users) is when right clicking an image on a web page in Firefox you can ‘view’ an image, which is great for quickly seeing the path to an image file when developing a site.
+There is no option for this in chrome.
+The same also goes for CSS background images although I’ve got an extension to get round that with the View Background Image extension.
 ‘View Image’ should be a standard feature though in my opinion.

 What do you think?